MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/analyze-your-data-with-excel-templates.md

  ![List of Open Opportunities](../admin/media/excel-template-list-open-opportunities.png "List of Open Opportunities")

 <a name="BKMK_UseExport"></a>
-### Step 2: Export Dynamics 365 for Customer Engagement data using your new Excel template
+### Step 2: Export Dynamics 365 for Customer Engagement apps data using your new Excel template
  Choose the [!INCLUDE[pn_Excel_short](../includes/pn-excel-short.md)] template you created.

  ![Choose the template you created](../admin/media/excel-template-choose-template.png "Choose the template you created")